 We also tested the SDR brightness with Peak Luminance disabled.
 Turning it off makes the real scene brightness drop to 442 cd/m².
 It's more consistent, with most windows measuring between 470 cd/m² and 536 cd/m², but there's some frame dimming in the 2% windows, with both peak and sustained measuring around 410 cd/m².

 The Sony X95J has excellent peak brightness in HDR.
 Small specular highlights in some scenes really stand out, and it's bright enough to deliver an impactful HDR experience, close to the content creator's intent in most scenes.
-It tracks the EOTF perfectly, so content is displayed at the correct brightness level.
-As the TV approaches its peak brightness, there's a sharp cutoff and actually a slight dip in peak brightness, so there can be a small loss of fine details in really bright scenes.
-Near-black scenes are displayed properly, with no noticeable black crush.
+If you want a TV with even higher peak brightness, then look into its replacement, the Sony X95K.

 We measured the HDR brightness in the 'Custom' Picture Mode with Brightness at max, Contrast at '90', Color Tone set to 'Expert 2', HDR Tone Mapping set to 'Gradation Preferred', and Auto Local Dimming and Peak Luminance set to 'High'.